Rapid Response Unit

-The Rapid Response Unit (URNA) (Útvar rychlého nasazení) is the only tier one police tactical unit of the Police of the Czech Republic (Policie České republiky) that specialized in air assault and airborne operations, counterterrorism and hostage rescue crisis management, high-risk tactical special operations, quick response to emergencies with SWAT unit tactics, and VIP protection.
-It is under command of the Ministry of the Interior.
+The Rapid Response Unit (URNA) (Útvar rychlého nasazení) is the tactical unit of the Police of the Czech Republic (Policie České republiky) that specialises in air assault and airborne operations, counterterrorism and hostage rescue crisis management, high-risk tactical special operations, quick response to emergencies with SWAT unit tactics, and VIP protection.
+It is under the command of the Ministry of the Interior.

 Mission

-The unit's missions primarily involve anti-irregular military, apprehension of armed and dangerous criminals, counterterrorism and hostage rescue crisis management, executive protection, high-risk tactical law enforcement situations, operating in difficult to access terrain, protecting high-level meeting areas, providing security in areas at risk of attack or terrorism, special reconnaissance in difficult to access and dangerous areas, support crowd control and riot control, and tactical special operations.
+The unit's missions primarily involve apprehension of armed and dangerous criminals, counterterrorism and hostage rescue crisis management, VIP protection, high-risk tactical law enforcement situations, operations in difficult terrain, protecting high-level meeting areas, providing security in areas at risk of attack or terrorism, special reconnaissance in difficult to access and dangerous areas, and crowd and riot control.

 History

 In 1981, the Útvar zvláštního určení (ÚZU) (Special purpose unit) was established in 1981 as part of the Sbor národní bezpečnosti (SNB) (National Security Corps) with its members recruited from airborne units and issued with red berets.
 In 1985, the unit was renamed Odbor zvláštního určení (OZU).
 After the Velvet Revolution in 1989, the unit was renamed Jednotka rychlého zásahu Federální policejní služby (JRZ FPS) (Rapid response unit of Federal police service) and it members issued with green berets.
 In 1992, the unit was renamed the Rapid response unit and in 1993 it members were issued red berets.

 The unit conducts about 40 operations a year and has served internationally including in Afghanistan, Iraq and Pakistan providing protection to Czech embassies.
 Members of the unit have served in the United Nations Interim Administration Mission in Kosovo (UNIMIK) in Kosovo as part of Special Team Six.